emreylmzr59/data-science-projects/README.md

 # data-science-projects
-# as a beginner, those are my first attemptions for data science path.
+# as a beginner, those are my first attemptions for data science projects.
 I am waiting your feedbacks